danielstankw/Dockerfile-best-practices/README.md

 Writing production-ready Dockerfiles is not as simple as you could think about it.

-This repository contains some best-practices for writing Dockerfiles.
-Even though there is plentora of articles describing best practices, some of them are outdated or lack lesser known details - this repo aims to breach that gap.
+This repository contains some best practices for writing Dockerfiles.
+Even though plenty of articles describe best practices, some of them are outdated or lack lesser-known details - this repo aims to breach that gap.
-This is all guidance, not a mandate - there may sometimes be reasons to not do what is described here, but if you _don't know_ then this is probably what you should be doing.
+This is all guidance, not a mandate - there may sometimes be reasons not to do what is described here, but if you _don't know_ then this is probably what you should be doing.

 ### Disclaimer ⚠️
 ___
 This is a compilation of best practices learned during my short career, read online and in books.
-If you find mistakes or would like to add/ clarify something feel free to create pull request.
+If you find mistakes or would like to add/ clarify something feel free to create a pull request.
-Throughout this file you will find the following ❌ **Bad:** and ✅ **Good:**.
+Throughout this file, you will find the following ❌ **Bad:** and ✅ **Good:**.
 Using the approach listed under *Bad* isn't necessarily a mistake, but it's less optimal than *Good*.

 ## List of Content 📋